-* The FY18 Seasonal Readiness training tools for each of the WOC tracks will be released on this date (with the exception of Winter, which will came out previously in 2017).
+* The FY19 Seasonal Readiness training tools for each of the WOC tracks will be released on this date (with the exception of Winter, which will came out previously in 2018).
 Keep in mind that individual offices have the flexibility to plan and execute their personalized training plans closer to the start of their climatological convective or rainy seasons.
 For example, offices in the Northern Plains can execute their severe weather Seasonal Readiness plans later in the Spring, ahead of the usually active summer months.

 For each track, we have created a Google Form needs assessment.
 These questionnaires are designed to be taken by individual forecasters to help identify areas that may need further training and development.
 Links to these online assessments will be sent to each of the SOOs/DOHs in NWS WFOs.
 SOOs/DOHs will be able to view the responses for each forecaster, and will be provided an Answer Key with which to compare.
 Questions were created based on available lesson material, meaning SOOs can choose to assign training based on whether they (or the forecaster) feel the question response meets their needs.

 For each track, we have created a catalog of the available lessons from the latest WOC release in these downloadable PDFs, powered by Google Sheets.
 Each spreadsheet contains information about each of the available modules, the lesson’s learning objectives, length of the online module, and the last time the lesson module was updated.
 This aid is meant to provide transparency about what you can expect from each lesson.
 SOOs/DOHs can use this to determine office-wide needs, or as a “conversation starter” with individuals.
 Overviews of each WOC track (Severe, Core, Flash Flood, and Winter) are detailed in the next section.

 * Click on each image below to download the PDF version.